Mohammad Mahbubuzzaman: Career

 In 1954, Mahbubuzzaman joined the Pakistan Civil Service.
 He served as the sub-divisional officer of Nilphamari District.
 He served as the deputy commissioner of Rangpur District.
 He has served as the registrar of the Department of Cooperatives.

 Mahbubuzzaman is a former chairman of the Bangladesh Tea Board.
 He was the second person to become secretary at the Ministry of Public Administration.
 He went on to become secretary of the Ministry of Home Affairs.
 On 24 November 1986, he retired from the civil service.

 Following the death of the member of parliament of Naogaon-3, Mohammad Baitullah, Mahbubuzzaman contested the following by-election and was elected to parliament.

 Mahbubuzzaman was the cabinet secretary of during the government of General Hussain Mohammad Ershad.
 He joined the cabinet of Ershad after retiring from government service, as a minister.
 He served as the Minister of Agriculture from 1988 to 1990.

 In the 1990s, Mahbubuzzaman was the first chairman of Social Marketing Company and chairman of Aziz and Company.
 He was a member of the Retired Government Employees Welfare Association and Bangladesh Medical Studies and Research Institute.

 Personal life

 Mahbubuzzaman has two sons.
-His eldest son, Colonel Mohammad Anisuzzaman, was the Bangladesh Rifles Mymensingh Sector Commander and his youngest son, Mohammad Ashrafuzzaman, lives in the United States is a vice president of Bank of America in New York City.
-Colonel Mohammad Anisuzzaman was killed in the 2009 Bangladesh Rifles Mutiny.
+His eldest son, Colonel Mohammad Anisuzzaman, was the Bangladesh Rifles Mymensingh Sector Commander.
+His younger son, Md.
+Ahsan-uz Zaman, lives in United States, he served as Managing Director & CEO of Midland Bank PLC in Bangladesh and currently serves as the Chairman of Midland Asset Management Ltd. He also held executive positions across private Commercial banks in Bangladesh and previously worked in JPMorgan Chase Bank and Bank of America.Colonel Mohammad Anisuzzaman was killed in the 2009 Bangladesh Rifles Mutiny.